Intensive one-on-one remedial Arabic tutoring for children struggling with language gaps.

 Phase 4: Transition and Maintenance

-Parent Involvement: Understand how to support ongoing progress without tutor.
+Parent Involvement: Understand how to support ongoing progress without the tutor.

 Success Stories: When Tutoring Solved the Problem